blueag8/Photography_Website/README.md

 ## Future Implementations

  1. Automated message bot.
  2. Provide an external link to photos enlarged.
 Ie the Cloudinary link could open in a new tab, or use a modal to display the enlarged photo for viewing.
  3. Images need resizing and adjustments for best optimization.
  5. Email copy or order form to the customer.
 (Perhaps use a modal to show order back to the customer rather than the alert).
  6. Reset password page HTML and CSS also to redirect to home after submission.
  7. Set up an external email account (emails currently only go to Backend testing).
  8. Admin access pages made more "user-friendly" as Henk will be maintaining it himself.
  9. Filters need to be added for categories as per Henks wishes.
  10. Background images for individual pages need adjusting in the templates which extend from the base.html.
-11. Update url- If the user is not logged in for checkout, then after login, redirect back to the cart rather than to home.
+11. Update URL- If the user is not logged in for checkout, then after login, redirect back to the cart rather than to home.
 12. Add favicon image for branding
 13. Headings and Site Map for marketing
 14. Additional content added to pages ie About/Bio
-15. Offer choice of sizes and create a function to adjust price in accordance to the selection of a size.
+15. Offer the choice of sizes and create a function to adjust the price following the selection of size.

 # Testing

 ### Manual
-Tested on multiple devices using both Chrome Dev Tools on desktop and tested on mobile phone.
-Iphone 6/7/8 and Ipad Responsive.
+Tested on multiple devices using both Chrome Dev Tools on desktop and tested on a mobile phone.  iPhone 6/7/8 and Ipad Responsive.

 **Scenarios**